 The Inter-American Development Bank provides sustainable economic, social, and institutional development in the 4th largest region in the world, serving over 600 million people according to the latest United Nations estimates.
-IDB has partnered with Badgr to create programs throughout the LAC region to migrate to online-learning, and issue digital credentials to certify workforce-relevant skills.
+IDB has partnered with Badgr to create programs throughout the LAC region to help institutions migrate to online-learning and issue digital credentials to certify workforce-relevant skills.
 IDB recognizes that providing a portable way to signify verified skills and proficiencies increases economic mobility, and INDES has committed resources for learners, education providers, and employers to seamlessly adopt micro-credential programs.

 Benefits of Portable Micro-credentials

 The Open Badges standard has become the most widely adopted way of creating portable micro-credentials, with recent reports counting over 300,000 such credentials offered in the U.S. alone.
 The rapid growth of the digital badging movement is based on the security and real-time verifiability of digital badging technology and the portability of the awarded credentials.

 Thousands of organizations across the world issue open badges with Badgr, from nonprofits to major employers to educational institutions at all levels.
 Because Badgr’s digital badges are based is on an open standard, recipients can combine multiple badges from different issuers to tell the complete story of their verifiable achievements— both online and off.
 Open Badges can be displayed wherever recipients want them on the web, including on social media profiles and through services that store and display badges.
 Badges can be shared for employment, education, or lifelong learning.